SergeoLacruz/inventree-supplier-panel/README.md

 If you do not need this just leave the fields empty.

 A proxy can also be set using the environment variables PROXY_CON and PROXY_URL.
-The values in the environment variables overwrite Inventree settings.
+The values in the environment variables overwrite InvenTree settings.

 ## What the plugin does

 The plugin creates a new panel which is visible on the purchase order details view.
-This is called either Mouser actions or Digikey actions depeding on the supplier of the active PO.
+This is called either Mouser actions or Digikey actions depending on the supplier of the active PO.
 On the panel there are three things:

 - a button that starts the transfer of your PO to the supplier